This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Does not harm landscape plantings

-The Kilz Sealer is a popular brand that can be used on indoor as well as outdoor surfaces.
-The product is one of the high gloss concrete sealers that enhances the appearance of your surfaces.
-The versatile sealer can be used on concrete, masonry surfaces, brick, uncoated, and coated surfaces.
+The Aqua-X 11 sealer is a product of Black Diamond Coatings that can be used on indoor as well as outdoor surfaces.
+The product is a professional grade deep penetrating sealer that enhances the appearance of your surfaces while protecting them against stains, concrete spalling, freeze thaw, pitting and salt damage.
+The versatile sealer can be used on all forms of concrete, natural stone and cement.
 Once applied, the sealer will improve the look and color of the final finish and will prevent any yellowing or fading.

-The sealer only takes about an hour to dry and is the best value-for-money product on the market.
+The sealer only takes about an hour to dry for foot traffic and two hours for vehicles.
+It provides great coverage per gallon, making it the best value-for-money product on the market.
 The protective coating is superior in performance and can be compared to the more expensive brands.
-You need not be upset about spills and scratches once this sealer has been applied.
+You need not be upset about spills and scratches once this durable sealer has been applied.

 Best Affordable Concrete Sealer: ESSENTIAL VALUES Concrete Sealer